Different orders of government and government agencies are responsible for different aspects of cannabis legalization, regulation and enforcement.

 Cannabis Business Licenses

-In September 2020, SLGA will be removing the cap on the number of cannabis retail stores permitted to operate in Saskatchewan.
+In September 2020, SLGA removed the cap on the number of cannabis retail stores permitted to operate in Saskatchewan.
 In light of this change, a process guide for how to apply for new cannabis retail store permits in Saskatoon has been developed, and is available here.

 LICENSED CANNABIS RETAIL STORES IN SASKATOON: